 Apatite is also the stone associated with animal conservation, because it is composed of the mineral phosphate that makes up the teeth and bones of all vertebrate animals, as well as their horns, antlers or tusks.
 [Eason, 230]

-Physically, Apatite aids in the absorption of calcium, helping cartilage, bones and teeth; healing bones and encouraging the formation of new cells.
-It improves arthritis and joint problems.
-Apatite can successfully help in suppressing hunger and raising the metabolic rate, encouraging healthy eating.
+Physically, Apatite is thought to aid in the absorption of calcium, helping cartilage, bones and teeth and encouraging the formation of new cells.
+It has been said to improve arthritis and joint problems.
+Apatite can help in suppressing hunger and raising the metabolic rate, encouraging healthy eating.
 It heals the glands, meridians, organs and overcomes hypertension.

 Blue Apatite encourages the formation of new cells and aids in the absorption of calcium.
 It helps heal bones and teeth, repairs cartilage, and is useful in the treatments for rickets, joint problems, arthritis, and motor skills.
 [Hall, 63][Gienger, 15]